applerosander-coder/Hikari/replit.md

 BidWin is a comprehensive live auction and bidding platform built with Next.js 14 and Supabase.
 Its core purpose is to facilitate a dynamic and engaging auction experience, transforming a generic SaaS template into a specialized marketplace for various auction categories.
 Key capabilities include real-time bidding, countdown timers, a swipeable carousel for item browsing, and integrated payment processing with instant bidding and auto-charge functionalities for saved payment methods.
 The platform aims to provide a seamless and engaging auction experience for users.

 ### Recent Changes
-**October 11, 2025 - 3D Particle Field with CSS:**
+**October 11, 2025 - Firefly Effect with CSS:**
-- Replaced floating bubbles with CSS-based 3D particle field for hero section
+- Replaced particles with glowing fireflies for magical, enchanting hero section
-- **Depth-Based Movement**: Particles move in z-axis with perspective transform (translate3d)
+- **Pulsing Glow**: Each firefly pulses independently with warm golden light (sine wave animation)
+- **Organic Movement**: Fireflies float with sinusoidal sway for natural, lifelike motion
+- **Depth-Based Scale**: 3D perspective with fireflies closer appearing larger and brighter
 - **Mouse-Responsive Parallax**: Smooth lerped mouse tracking creates depth-based parallax effect
-- **Performance Optimized**: Pre-creates 100 particle elements once, updates only transform/opacity properties per frame
+- **Performance Optimized**: Pre-creates 50 firefly elements once, updates only transform/opacity/box-shadow per frame
-- **GPU Accelerated**: Uses willChange: 'transform, opacity' for hardware acceleration
+- **GPU Accelerated**: Uses willChange for hardware acceleration
-- **Theme-Aware**: Black particles in light mode, white particles in dark mode
-- **Premium Aesthetic**: Radial gradient mask, depth-based scaling and opacity for tech-driven look
+- **Golden Glow Effect**: Box-shadow creates authentic firefly luminescence (#FFD700)
+- **Spread Distribution**: Fireflies concentrated toward edges using quadratic distribution
 - **No WebGL Required**: Pure CSS 3D transforms work in all environments

 **October 11, 2025 - Auto-Charge Saved Cards with Manual Fallback:**